 Spring rolls are one of my favorite things on the dinner table during Ramadan.
 A roll stuffed with a few of my favorite things.
 Crunchy vegetables and chicken.
 Spring roll also gets a spot on everyone’s dastarkhwan during Ramadan.
 The rolls are delightful in taste and light in nature.
 But keep in mind that don’t eat more than you can handle because they are really fattening.

 Cutlets are a delightful snack that is not made too often.
 This is a bummer since they are so delicious.
-Cutlets are mashed potatoes which are given a meat center.
-Meaning Potatoes hugging mince of either beef or chicken.
+Cutlets are mashed potatoes that are given a meat center.
+This means, potatoes hugging mince of either beef or chicken.
 As you can tell they are absolutely delicious.
 But there is one thing about the cutlets that makes them not so popular.
 Albeit that they are delicious but they are extremely hard to make.
 That is why they are mostly made in Ramadan and that too, not much.

 5. Shami Kebabs